 Automake provides some minimal support for Java bytecode compilation with the JAVA primary (in addition to the support for compiling Java to native machine code; see Section 8.16 [Java Support with gcj], page 79).
-Note however that the interface and most features described here are deprecated; the next automake release will strive to provide a better and cleaner interface, which however won't be backward-compatible; the present interface will probably be removed altogether in future automake releases (1.13 or later), so don't use it in new code.
+Note however that the interface and most features described here are deprecated.
+Future Automake releases will strive to provide a better and cleaner interface, which however won't be backward-compatible; the present interface will probably be removed altogether some time after the introduction of the new interface (if that ever materializes).